Resize Images to Make Them Web-Friendly

 If your image is really big and you need to make it smaller, simply open the file, go to Image, Click on Image Size, and resize it.

 In addition to the size of the file, the type of the file that you use is also important.
-When uploading images to the web (whether it’s social media or your website), saving it as a .png file is better than a .jpg.
-It also will give you a transparent background versus a white background like a .jpg does.
+When uploading images to the web (whether it’s social media or your website), saving it as a .jpg file is better than a .png because .png files are bigger.
+We only use .png files when we need the image to have a transparent background versus a white background like in a logo.

 Want to see a live tutorial?